simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-container-orchestration-in-modern-devops-environments/index.en.md

 One of the advantages of Docker Swarm is its ease of use.
 If you're already using Docker to build and run your containers, adding Docker Swarm to your workflow will be straightforward.
 Unlike Kubernetes, which requires a certain level of expertise to set up and manage, Docker Swarm has a shallow learning curve.

 ### Apache Mesos
 **Apache Mesos** is another open-source container orchestration tool.
 It abstracts CPU, memory, storage, and other computing resources from machines (physical or virtual) into a single pool of resources.
-Mesos then allocates these resources to applications in a way that maximizes utilization while maintaining predictability and fault tolerance.
+Mesos then allocates these resources to applications in a way that maximizes use while maintaining predictability and fault tolerance.

 Some large companies such as Uber have successfully used Mesos to manage their microservices architecture.